gitfrid/CzechFOI-DRATE-NOBIAS/README.md

 ---

 ### FL) cox time-varying with COX daily survival curve splot
-**This script was removed - did contain a error - produced overlapping uvx vx curves independend of HR rate**
+**This script was removed - as it did contain a error - produced alwayse overlapping uvx vx curves independend of HR rate**
 _________________________________________

 ### FW) cox time-varying Methode with Kaplan–Meier (KM) survival curve plot